strongpauly/snowboarddashboard/README.md

 snowboarddashboard
 ==================

 Create a personalised dashboard website for your snowboard season.
+Will display snow reports, webcams and maps.